See which pages Google has found on your site, which pages have been indexed, and any indexing problems encountered.

 - All known pages [Default] - Show all URLs discovered by Google through any means.

-- All submitted pages - Show only pages submitted in a sitemap to this report or by sitemap ping.
+- All submitted pages - Show only pages submitted in a sitemap using either the Sitemaps report or a robots.txt file on your site.

 - Specific sitemap URL - Show only URLs listed in a specific sitemap that was submitted using this report.
 This includes any URLs in nested sitemaps.